Shaking the Powers of Heaven: A Total Solar Eclipse and Adventist Eschatology

 The problems of the traditions surrounding Orion point to another “revelatory” source.
 In relating her visions of the end-time, Ellen White was likely influenced by Captain Joseph Bates who had been peering at Orion with a rudimentary telescope.
 He saw a “gap” into a brighter area in the Orion nebula which he concluded was heaven.[4]
 When describing the same scene later, she replaced Orion with “a clear place of settled glory” from which God’s voice was heard (cf. Spiritual Gifts 1, 205; 1858).

 Finally, despite the symbolic and theological implications of the cosmic signs in the New Testament, it is to be expected that a cataclysm such as the Second Coming of Christ will be accompanied by a disruption of the natural order.
-But if these are “signs of coming,”[5] they will take place so close to the actual event as to be obfuscated by it.
+But if these are “signs of coming,”[5] they will take place so close to the actual event as to be eclipsed by it.
 By that time, it will be too late to change sides as a result of these “signs.”

 Adventist theologians such as LaRondelle and George Knight have been warning against the misuse of “cosmic signs” for decades.
 Jon Paulien calls for a “sane approach” to the interpretation of these events.[6]
 The intricacies of prophetic interpretation are far more complex than our enthusiastic evangelists make it sound.
 It is time we cease from creating false hopes based on erroneous readings of events from the ancient past or contemporary natural phenomena unrelated to "The End."